When to Repair vs. Replace Your Roof: A Guide for Wisconsin Homeowners

 Don’t install solar on a roof near the end of its life.
 Uninstalling and reinstalling a solar system adds major costs and logistical headaches.
 Instead, consider solar shingle integration as part of your replacement (learn about CertainTeed Solstice Shingles).

-Replacement as a Smart Upgrade Opportunity
+Roof Replacement can be a Smart Upgrade Opportunity

 Roof replacement can be the perfect moment to: